This website uses cookies to ensure you get the best experience on our website. Learn more

 The Jongomero team also run a guide training program that aims to get FGASA qualifications for all of Jongomero's already experienced guides.

-When we first visited Jongomero in 2003, this part of Ruaha National Park had a serious problem with tsetse flies – which give painful bites if they get a chance.
+When we first visited Jongomero over 20 years ago, this part of Ruaha National Park had a serious problem with tsetse flies – which can give painful bites if they get a chance.
 From June to October they are generally not too bad, then from November to March they tend to be a little worse.
 They generally seem to be less aggressive after rain.
-In recent years, efforts to tackle the problem seem to be working and, although there are still quite a few tsetse flies around, they are no longer a reason to avoid this picturesque part of the park.
+In recent years, efforts to tackle the problem seem to be working and they are no longer a reason to avoid this picturesque part of the park.
+On our last visit the camp was very proactive in spraying the vehicles prior to game driving and we did not find the tsetse flies to negatively impact our experience.

 Our view